3739 99 Street NW, Edmonton

 This is the beef tataki.
 It’s beef that has been briefly seared and then thinly sliced and served with a butter ponzu sauce.
 I’ve had beef tataki at many places in Edmonton, it’s one of my go-to appetizers when I go to a Japanese restaurants.
 It was relatively good.
 The pieces of beef were a lot thicker here than at most of the places I’ve been before.
 The ponzu sauce was okay, nothing great.
 I think overall I’ve had better beef tataki, but it was relatively cheap for what you get.

 Then we had small order of tuna sashimi.
-We were super hungry, otherwise we’d order more sashimi, or an assorted plate.
+We weren’t super hungry, otherwise we’d order more sashimi, or an assorted plate.
 Izakaya Tomo doesn’t specialize in sushi or sashimi and from previous reviews, I wanted to stick to their other foods.
 If I have to pick either tuna or salmon, I usually pick tuna.
 I find that it’s a lot more tender and I like the mouth-feel of it much better.
 It was really fresh and tasty!
 Not too fishy, and just the right tenderness.

 I also ordered the cripsy Tako Yaki.
 Tako Yaki is a popular dish in Western Japan.
 Basically it’s pieces of octopus that is battered and then fried and served with bonito flakes and a japanese mayo.
 It came out ridiculously hot, possibly because my close proximity to the kitchen, the bonito flakes on top were dancing around from the heat and moisture.
 There was a good ratio of dough to octopus.
 The dough was really soft and goo-ey, and had a nice texture.
 I think this was one of my favourite things, I definitely recommend getting this.